A brief history of Elaion

 In late 2004, I was part of a group of people that came together to discuss our shared concerns about the state of the ancient Greek spiritual revival.
 It was a serendipitous moment; half a dozen online iconoclasts bumped into one another, and found they had a great deal in common.
 Some of us had been longstanding contributors on Hellenic mailing lists.
 Others were new to Hellenic spirituality, and concerned about what was available for them online.

 We felt that the traditional nature of the Hellenic religion had been compromised.
 Existing mailing lists, websites and online organizations were effectively ‘owned’ by a small number of people.
 The range of permissible views was increasingly narrow.
 Ethics, philosophy, poetry and art – once central to our religion – had been marginalized.
-Under the guise of ‘reconstructionism’, occult doctrines had come to take centre-stage, where once they had been a fringe practice.
-The internet was flooded with Hellenic oracles, mantikoi, prophets, soothsayers and high priests, and there was very little substantial discussion about theology and right living.
+Under the guise of ‘reconstructionism’, occult doctrines had come to take center-stage, where once they had been a fringe practice.
+The internet was flooded with Hellenic oracles, mantics, prophets, soothsayers and high priests, and there was very little substantial discussion about theology and right living.

-We decided to create a new religious organization, one that considered ethical and piety to be central to spirituality.
+Elaion was founded on traditional Hellenic polytheism We decided to create a new religious organization, one that considered ethics and piety to be central to spirituality.
 Initially, this was a way of life that we called ‘Traditionalist Hellenismos’.
-This was a term that, we hoped, captured the mainstream and community-minded nature of our religion.
-At the time, there wasn’t a place available online to discuss the ethics-based religious life that had once formed the backbone of Hellenic spirituality.
-We felt that ‘Traditionalist Hellenismos’ was the term to demarcate a space apart from the esoteric monopoly.
+In 2005, this was a term we hoped would capture the mainstream and community-minded nature of our religion.
+At the time, there wasn’t a place available online to discuss the ethics-based religious life that had

-In his breakthrough book Old Stones, New Temples, Drew Campbell used the word ‘Hellenismos’ to describe ancient Greek religion.
-This was a word that had been popularized by the modern revival, and we adopted it, not uncritically.
 We set up a website and two mailing lists, and Elaion was created.
 To our delight, the mailing list took off, and Elaion embarked on a series of ambitious projects aimed at enriching the spiritual life of members.
 Our first thiasos was formed in early 2005.
 We began to develop our own internal culture and identity as an organization.

-In searching about for an alternative, Elaion hit on the ancient word “threskia” – meaning the practice of worship.
+In searching about for an alternative, Elaion hit on the ancient word “threskeia” – meaning the practice of worship.
 This was the central term used by the ancient Greeks when referring to religious life.
-T alking about ‘threskia’ rather then the clunky “Hellenismos” turned the focus to what we think and do, rather then who we are.
+‘Threskeia’ became the focus of what we think and do, rather than who we are.
 It recaptured the pre-Christian ethos in which a religion was more a way of life and thought then a pre-fabricated identity.
-It enabled a sense of sense of spiritual solidarity that comes from the communal spiritual practice of prayer, ritual and right action.

 Dodekatheism